With hundreds of shows available for streaming or purchase,and with genres and sub-genres galore, anyone can find a compelling title.

 His deadpan delivery, poker-faced panic, and teen angst make him the kind of protagonist we can all relate to.
 Full of mundane antics, excess internal monologuing, and moody teenage angst, The Disastrous Life of Saiki K is an excellent series for any binge.

-There are multiple Pokémon series available on Netflix, and like most Pokémon products, they're all great.
+There are multiple Pokémon series, and like most Pokémon products, they're all great.
 Follow Ash and his friends as they struggle to become master Pokémon trainers.

 Even though Ash has never actually been an excellent Pokémon trainer, his determination to keep on trying to be one is delightful.
 This series is full of nostalgia and feel-good vibes.
 It is a great series, perfect for adults and kids, that never goes out of style.